 Mr. Renner has been married for more than 50 years to Mrs. Linda Renner, his high school sweetheart; they have two grown children, seven grandchildren, and one great-grand child (with another on the way!).

 Pastor Grant Van Leuven accepted the call to the Puritan Evangelical Church of America in June of 2010, and moved with his family to San Diego at the end of August to begin serving the saints here.
 He was ordained and installed as pastor by the Session of the Puritan Evangelical Church of America on November 5 of that year.

-Originally from Rochester, NY, he is a widower who lives in Chula Vista with his four home-schooled children: Rachel (13), Olivia (11), Abraham (8), and Isaac (3).
+Originally from Rochester, NY, Pastor Van Leuven lives in Chula Vista with his wife, Fernanda, and their six covenant children: Rachel (17), Olivia (15), Abraham (12), Isaac (7), Gabriel (2), and Gideon (4 months).
 He also enjoys songwriting, and his original music reflecting a Reformed Christian worldview can be downloaded for free at www.dumbsheep.org.